 Ferry Ports in Greece

-Overnight services from Piraeus also run to islands that are a little farther afield – e.g. Crete, Rhodes, etc. It is easy to reach Piraeus from Athens airport or Athens city centre.
+Overnight services from Piraeus also run to islands that are a little farther afield.
+For instance.
+Crete, Rhodes, etc. It is easy to reach Piraeus from Athens airport or Athens city centre.

 Lavrio is Athens’ smallest ferry port.
 It is mostly for private use (affluent Athenians store their yachts and boats here).
 It also runs some services to Kea.

 If you want to explore the Sporades from here, you need to go to Volos port.
-Similarly, you need to go to Kavala port if you wish to explore some of the Northern Aegean islands (Thassos, etc)
+Similarly, you need to go to Kavala port if you wish to explore some of the Northern Aegean islands.
+For instance, the gorgeous island of Thassos.

 Volos is a picturesque port town that is well worth exploring in itself.
-You need to come here if you wish to take a boat to the Sporades – Skiathos, Skopelos, Skyros, etc.
+You need to come here if you wish to take a boat to the Sporades – Skiathos, Skopelos, Alonissos, etc.

 The port of Kavala in Northern Greece offers frequent services to Lesvos, Chios, Thassos, and Limnos.
 Services are more frequent from May to September.